Code-Institute-Submissions/school_donations-3/README.md

 8. Run **school_donations.py** in your IDE and - __volia!__ - the app should appear in your browser.
     - Give the app a few minutes for the data to load.
     - Make sure you have **mongod** running; otherwise you'll get no data back.
     - Turn off caching in your chrome developer tools.
-This prevents confusion and frustration of seeing out of date cached versions of your dashboard when developing.
+This prevents the confusion and frustration of seeing out of date cached versions of your dashboard when developing.

+### Unit Test
+Within the project I have included a Test Suite to verify the local database connection. **Ensure mongod is running before running these tests** or they will fail automatically.